Find and fix writing mistakes instantly

 What got dented, the car or the trash can?
 Either one could make sense.
-When writing in this way, make sure to phrase the sentence in a way that removes the ambiguity.
+When thinking about pronouns definitions, make sure to phrase the sentence in a way that removes the ambiguity.
 For instance, this sentence could become:

 - Joe dented his car when he accidentally backed it into the trash can.

-Now that you’re comfortable with the pronoun definition and its structures, it’s a great time to take the next step in organizing your writing and familiarize yourself with MLA format and APA format.
+Now that you’re comfortable with a definition of pronoun and its many types, it’s a great time to take the next step in organizing your writing and familiarize yourself with MLA format and APA format.
 These are the two most common formatting and citation styles you’ll encounter, but it’s always a good idea to learn about more styles too!
-Happy writing!

 Happy writing using your new pronoun definition knowledge.

 Posted March 6, 2019.
 Updated May 14, 2020.